 Mentoring has long been used to help support and address inequities that people in underrepresented groups face.
 I have women and underrepresented minorities (URMs) in mind for this post, and the ideas can be applied more generally to those in other underrepresented groups.
 Many reports such as this one argue that we should go beyond mentoring to advocacy.
 Mentoring is often private and done behind the scenes, and as a result, mentoring does not always improve inequities.
 Advocacy is more public and outward facing, with advocates raising the visibility of their advocees/mentees.
 Advocates can promote their mentees’ visibility, advocate for their next promotion, make connections for with senior leaders, and connect them with career opportunities.
 I believe women and URMs need both mentors who “get it” and can offer useful advice as well as advocates who can open doors that mentees cannot do on their own.

 Male allies often ask me what they can do to make a difference.
 Here is my list of ways to advocate for women and URMs.
 My list builds upon the ideas from Anna Nagurney’s excellent list.

-- Have at least one female and one URM plenary/keynote speaker if you are organizing a conference.
+- Invite female and URM plenary/keynote speakers if you are organizing a conference.

 - Invite women and URMs to speak at your campuses in department seminars or as guest lecturers.

 - Nominate women and URMs for professional society offices and important service roles (e.g., for National Academy of Engineering review committees).

 - Nominate and appoint women and URMs to journal editorial boards.